mattyschell/cscl-migrate/README.md

 > geodatabase-scripts\sample-cscl-extract.bat
 ```

-What does that do?
-Glad you asked.

-It creates an empty file geodatabase.
+Step 1 creates an empty file geodatabase.
 Then it use python 2 arcpy with class extension readers to copy/paste from the Enterprise Geodatabase to cscl-migrate.gdb.

     \[dev|stg|prd]\cscl-migrate.gdb

 ### 2. Remove class extensions from the file geodatabase

-With ArcClassic ArcCatalog 10.7 or superior.
+With ArcCatalog 10.7 or superior.

 1. Double click src/addin/ResetCLSIDs.esriaddin.
 In the utility window select "Install Add-In."
 No admin rights required.
 2. From ArcCatalog select Customize-Customize Mode - Toolbars.
 Create a new toolbar named your choice and check the box next it.